OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Name of sub-image if using a multi-part exr file.</p>
+        <p class="scene-class-attr-comment">Name of sub-image if using a multi-part exr file.</p>

     </p>